MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-known-issues.md

 4. Roll back to a supported kernel version using these steps:
     1. First, make a copy of /etc/default/grub in case there's any error.
 For example, `sudo cp /etc/default/grub /etc/default/grub.bak`
-    1. Then modify `/etc/default/grub` to set GRUB_DEFAULT to the version to which you want to switch back to.
+    1. Then modify `/etc/default/grub` to set GRUB_DEFAULT to the previous version that you want to use.
 You might have something similar to this `GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 5.4.0-1077-azure"`.

         :::image type="content" source="../operator/media/azure-site-recovery/known-issues/grub-default.png" alt-text="Sample screenshot of an Ubuntu VM kernel version rollback."lightbox="media/azure-site-recovery/known-issues/grub-default.png":::